 The findings from the analysis of the DART mission’s impact on Dimorphos have significant implications for planetary defense and our understanding of asteroid composition.
 By tracking the complex debris field, scientists were able to determine that the exchange of momentum played a crucial role in altering Dimorphos’ orbit, highlighting the importance of considering the behavior of debris in future defense strategies.

-This new insight into the internal properties of Dimorphos raises questions about the formation and evolution of asteroids.
+This new insight into the internal properties of Dimorphos raises questions regarding the formation and evolution of asteroids.
 The weak and fragmented structure observed in Dimorphos, compared to its larger neighbor Didymos, suggests that it may have originated from material shed by Didymos.
-This shedding could have been caused by either a collision or solar heating-induced spin, resulting in the ejection of lighter material from the surface.
+This shedding might have been caused by either a collision or solar heating-induced spin, resulting in the ejection of lighter material from the surface.

 Looking ahead, the upcoming launch of the European Space Agency’s Hera probe in 2024 will provide an even more comprehensive understanding of the post-impact system.
 Hera’s detailed data on the Didymos/Dimorphos system will offer valuable insights into the long-term effects of the impact and further inform our knowledge of asteroid behavior.